 Currently Studying at QMU, Callum is currently finishing third year of his Bachelor Honours Degree in Nutrition and Food Science.
 Whilst working at the Union for two years as well as being a former Students' Union officer, Callum currently works part-time as a barista.
 Inside the union, Callum is currently a QM Sapphire and has been a part of the university cheer team for two years.
 Outwith the university, Callum also worked as a summer counselor in New York for the summer teaching outdoor cooking, dance and arts and crafts and is hoping to return for summer 2018.

-After graduating from QMU in 2017 with a degree in Events Management, Stewart is currently completing his first term as President of QMUSU.
+After graduating from QMU in 2017 with a degree in Events Management, Stewart is currently completing his second term as President of QMUSU.
 During his time at university, Stewart first got involved with the Students’ Union as a member of the basketball team, and also the team committee.
 Later, he was elected as Events Officer and helped produce a number of student events.

 Outwith his role as SU President, Stewart also works part-time as a youth worker in Tranent, East Lothian, and runs a weekly music project for young people in the local area.
 His interests include music, playing guitar, basketball and travel.